 Recently, IBM's VP of Technical Strategy and Innovation, Irving Wladawsky-Berger expressed the need for the makers of virtual worlds of all types to develop and embrace standards.

 MUSHes, or Multi User Shared Halucinations, are a form of Text-Based Virtual World.
 Descended ultimately from TinyMUD, one of the original codebases, this is still a popular form of virtual world.
 MUSHes come in three flavours: TinyMUSH, PennMUSH, and MUX.
-All three are similar, sharing many of the same features, and the same base codebase.
-However, like all siblings, the closer you examine them, the more differences become apparent.

 Coding by Example: +where